Dominica: Fauna

-The Sisserou parrot (Amazona imperialis) is Dominica's national bird and is endemic to its mountain forests.
-A related species, the Jaco or red-necked parrot (A. arausiaca), is also a Dominican endemic.
-Both birds are rare and protected, though some forest is still threatened by logging in addition to the long-standing threat of hurricanes.
+The sisserou parrot (Amazona imperialis) is Dominica's national bird and is endemic to its mountain forests.
+A related species, the jaco or red-necked parrot (A. arausiaca), is also endemic.
+Both birds are rare and protected, though some forests are still threatened by logging in addition to the long-standing threat of hurricanes.

-Dominica has recorded at least four species of snakes and 11 species of lizards.
+Dominica has recorded at least four species of snakes and eleven species of lizards.
 Dominica is the last major stronghold of the critically endangered Lesser Antillean iguana (Iguana delicatissima).

 Dominica is home to 195 species of birds.
-Because of the isolated location of Dominica, this number is lower than that of Trinidad, which is located closer to mainland South-America and has 472 bird species.
+Because of its isolated location, this number is lower than that of Trinidad, which is located closer to mainland South-America and has 472 bird species.

-The Caribbean Sea offshore of the island of Dominica is home to many cetaceans.
-Most notably a group of sperm whales live in this area year-round.
+The Caribbean Sea around the island of Dominica is home to many cetaceans.
+A group of sperm whales live in the area year-round.
 Other cetaceans commonly seen in the area include spinner dolphins, pantropical spotted dolphins and bottlenose dolphins.

 Less commonly seen animals include killer whales, false killer whales, pygmy sperm whales, dwarf sperm whales, Risso's dolphins, common dolphins, Atlantic spotted dolphins, humpback whales and Bryde's whales.
 This makes Dominica a destination for tourists interested in whale-watching.